AMSumo9/local_website_template/src/pages/privacy.md

 ---
 layout: ../layouts/PostLayout.astro
 title: "Privacy Policy"
-meta_description: "Read the Privacy Policy for Bendigo Finance Experts.
+meta_description: "Read our Privacy Policy.
 We are committed to protecting your personal information."
 date: "2025-10-26"
 ---

 ## Our Commitment to Your Privacy

-Bendigo Finance Experts ("we", "us", "our") is committed to protecting the privacy and security of your personal information.
+[YOUR_COMPANY_NAME] ("we", "us", "our") is committed to protecting the privacy and security of your personal information.
 This policy outlines how we collect, use, disclose, and manage your personal information in accordance with the *Privacy Act 1988* (Cth).

 ### Information We Collect